Trade directory · Peoria metro · Arizona

 1

-Document 4 years plumbing experience OR complete state-approved apprenticeship program.
-Gather employment records, pay stubs, and supervisor verification letters.
+Document 4 years plumbing experience through employer verification or complete state-approved apprenticeship program.
+Submit work history with specific dates and responsibilities.

 2